 …were introduced to the users slowly as the company and the number of users grew.
 This approach enabled Uber to start by focusing on a small user base in San Francisco and use their findings to refine and improve the product in an iterative fashion.
 Now Uber is generating a revenue of $6.5 billion (although still making a loss) and is worth $70bn valuation.

-First version of Foursquare had only famous check-ins and badges.
+The first version of Foursquare had only famous check-ins and badges.
 There’s something we want to add for the people who think more about how the app looks and not about the features.
 Dennis Crowley and Naveen Selvadurai, Foursquare founders, didn’t spend time on design at all – it was plain and not attractive at all.
 Their idea was to launch the new app that had no competitors as soon as possible.
-What’s interesting, majority of IT experts that saw Foursquare MVP app told that this mobile application will fail.
-The secret of Foursquare was in its simplicity and gamification which was provided by adding badges for accomplishments.
-After first feedback developers started expanding app and added recommendations and city guides to it.
-Today app connects 50 million people that checked in 8 billion times.
+What’s interesting, the majority of IT experts that saw Foursquare MVP app told that this mobile application will fail.
+The secret of Foursquare was in its simplicity and gamification, which was provided by adding badges for accomplishments.
+After first feedback, developers started expanding the app and added recommendations and city guides to it.
+Today the app connects 50 million people that checked in 8 billion times.

 Airbnb, (or Airbedandbreakfast), a haven for travelers who are looking for low price accommodation, was founded in 2007.
 The core problem was identified by future founders when they understood that San Francisco hotels had been overbooked during the Industrial Design Society of America Conference (IDSA) in 2007.
 So, the Airbnb creators put mattresses in their spare rooms and created a simple website that advertised that they had place to stay for the weekend.
 And you know what?
 They found people willing to stay in their spare rooms in no time!